bmdaj/MST_TopOpt/README.md

 1. **Force Calculations for a square article in free-Space:** Reproduces the results shown in Figure 3.
 2. **Optimization for a particle in free-Space:** Implements the optimization process for free-space particles in Figure 4.

-The code provided can be extended to reproduce additional results presented in the paper, such as those for particle-metalens systems and other applications.
+The code in this repository can be extended to reproduce additional results presented in the paper, such as those for particle-metalens systems and other applications.

 ## Citing `MST_TopOpt`